HFEISAL1/DAILY-DIARY-POST-APP/README.md

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment]

+all commits at each step was done explaining all changes and pushed to github